iKostanOrg/codewars/kyu_4/the_greatest_warrior/README.md

 -   Completing a battle against an enemy with the same level as your warrior will be worth 10 experience points.
 -   Completing a battle against an enemy who is one level lower than your warrior will be worth 5 experience points.
 -   Completing a battle against an enemy who is two levels lower or more than your warrior will give 0 experience points.
--   Completing a battle against an enemy who is one level higher or more than your warrior will accelarate your experience gaining.
-The greater the difference between levels, the more experinece your warrior will gain.
-The formula is 20 * diff * diff where diff equals the difference in levels between the enemy and your warrior.
+-   Completing a battle against an enemy who is one level higher or more than your warrior will accelerate your experience gaining.
+The greater the difference between levels, the more experience your warrior will gain.
+The formula is `20 * diff * diff` where `diff` equals the difference in levels between the enemy and your warrior.
 -   However, if your warrior is at least one rank lower than your enemy, and at least 5 levels lower, your warrior cannot fight against an enemy that strong and must instead return "You've been defeated".
 -   Every successful battle will also return one of three responses: "Easy fight", "A good fight", "An intense fight".
 Return "Easy fight" if your warrior is 2 or more levels higher than your enemy's level.
 Return "A good fight" if your warrior is either 1 level higher or equal to your enemy's level.
 Return "An intense fight" if your warrior's level is lower than the enemy's level.